TiledTensor/ThrillerFlow/README.md

-# TrillerFlow
+# ThrillerFlow
-TrillerFlow is a Dataflow Analysis Framework written in Rust.
+ThrillerFlow is a Dataflow Analysis Framework written in Rust.